jdanders/hdl_build/DEBUG_HELP.md

 If the build is failing, it might be helpful to follow through these steps to identify where the failure might be.

-* Makefile inclusion, round 1: all of the hdl_build makefiles are processed and included, variables are set, target recipes and dependencies are evaluated
+* Makefile inclusion, round 1: all of the hdl_build makefiles are processed and included, variables are set, target recipes and dependencies are evaluated.

 * Dependency analysis depends on including a top level `.d` file.
     * For example, in `questa.mk` there is a `ifneq (,$(SIM_DEPS))` statement that is looking to see if the requested target is in the list of targets that should result in dependency analysis.
 If so, `-include $(DEP_DIR)/$(TOP_TB).questa.d` is the line that forces `.d` Makefile generation, followed by round 2.